webdocs-dev/yari/README.md

 Fork of Yari which removes AI help "features".

-You can view it on the Web here: https://mdn.pommicket.com
+You can view it on the Web at [https://webdocs.dev](https://webdocs.dev)

 ## Quickstart